drivet/website-11ty/src/posts/feed/2025/reading-list-in-emacs.md

 ## Alternatives to Goodreads

-There are several viable alternatives to Goodreads particularly if, like, me, you aren't that invested in the social aspect of maintaining a reading list.
+There are several viable alternatives to Goodreads particularly if, like me, you aren't that invested in the social aspect of maintaining a reading list.
 In 2025, the contenders seem to include, but are not necessarily limited to: